-State Street use a variety of third-party service providers to support their stewardship activities.
-Data and analysis from service providers are used as inputs to help inform their position and assist with prioritization.
-However, all voting decisions and engagement activities are undertaken in accordance with State Street Global Advisors' in-house policies and views, ensuring the interests of their clients remain the sole consideration when discharging their stewardship responsibilities.
-State Street have contracted Institutional Shareholder Services (ISS) to assist them with managing the voting process at shareholder meetings.
-They use ISS to: (1) act as their proxy voting agent (providing State Street with vote execution and administration services), (2) assist in applying their voting guidelines, (3) provide research and analysis relating to general corporate governance issues and specific proxy items, and (4) provide proxy voting guidelines in limited circumstances.
-In addition, State Street also have access to Glass Lewis and region specific meeting analysis provided by the Institutional Voting Information Service.
-Research and data provided by these third parties complement their in-house analysis of companies and individual ballot items.
-All final voting decisions are based on proxy voting policies and in-house operational guidelines.
+State Street uses a variety of third-party service providers to support its stewardship activities.
+Data and analysis from service providers are used as inputs to help inform its position and assist with prioritization.
+However, all voting decisions and engagement activities are undertaken in accordance with its in-house policies and views, ensuring the interests of clients remain the sole consideration when discharging the stewardship responsibilities.

+State Street has contracted Institutional Shareholder Services (ISS) to assist with managing the voting process at shareholder meetings.
+State Street use ISS to: (1) act as its proxy voting agent (providing State Street Global Advisors with vote execution and administration services), (2) assist in applying voting guidelines, (3) provide research and analysis relating to general corporate governance issues and specific proxy items, and (4) provide proxy voting guidelines in limited circumstances.
+In addition, it also has access to Glass Lewis and region specific meeting analysis provided by the Institutional Voting Information Service.
+Research and data provided by these third parties complement its in-house analysis of companies and individual ballot items.

+All final voting decisions are based on State Street's proxy voting policies and in-house operational guidelines.